jonlpersson/ed-latimore/site/_posts/2021-05-03-8-years-of-sobriety-observations-and-benefits.md

 It's tough to build a new social life if you stop drinking, but the quality of your friendships will be much higher if you can overcome social anxiety without relying on alcohol.

-***If you want some quick bites you can use to encourage someone getting sober or to help yourself stay the course, check out [53 of my most powerful quotes about sobriety.](/ed-latimore-sobriety-quotes/)***
+***If you want some quick bites you can use to encourage someone to get sober or to help yourself stay the course, check out [53 of my most powerful quotes about sobriety.](/ed-latimore-sobriety-quotes/)***

 ## You gain control over your emotions